-Teaching and support staff are responsible for ensuring that:

-- They have an up-to-date awareness of e-safety matters and of the current Trust E-Safety Policy. - They have an up-to-date understanding of the E-Safety Policy (Students) and they take responsibility for delivering the e-safety curriculum to students. - They have read and understood HR5 ICT Acceptable Use Policy (AUP). - They report any suspected misuse or problem to senior staff for investigation/action/sanction. - All digital communications with students/parents/carers should be on a professional level and only carried out using official Academy systems. - Students understand and follow ICT3 E-Safety (Students) Policy and HR5 ICT Acceptable Use Policy. - Students have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations. - They monitor the use of digital technologies, mobile devices, cameras etc. in lessons and other Academy activities (where allowed) and implement current policies with regard to these devices. - In lessons where internet use is pre-planned, students should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches. - When using social media they adhere to HR22 Social Media (Employee) Policy. - They work with the Academy's technical team to ensure any community users for whom they have responsibility are given the appropriate level of access to the Trust network and they monitor the community user(s) to ensure that the Acceptable Use Policy is adhered to.
+- 7.1 Teaching and support staff are responsible for ensuring that: - They have an up-to-date awareness of online safety matters and of the current Trust Online Safety Policy. - They have an up-to-date understanding of the Online Safety Policy (Students) and they take responsibility for delivering the online safety curriculum to students. - They have read and understood HR5 ICT Acceptable Use Policy (AUP). - They report any suspected misuse or problem to senior staff for investigation/action/sanction. - All digital communications with students/parents/carers should be on a professional level and only carried out using official Academy systems. - Students understand and follow ICT3 Online Safety (Students) Policy and HR5 ICT Acceptable Use Policy. - Students have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations. - They monitor the use of digital technologies, mobile devices, cameras etc. in lessons and other Academy activities (where allowed) and implement current policies with regard to these devices. - In lessons where internet use is pre-planned, students should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches. - When using social media they adhere to HR22 Social Media (Staff) Policy. - They work with the Academy's technical team to ensure any community users for whom they have responsibility are given the appropriate level of access to the Trust network and they monitor the community user(s) to ensure that the Acceptable Use Policy is adhered to.

-7 Students

-Students are responsible for:
+8 Students

-• Using the Trust digital technology systems in accordance with the Trust's HR5 ICT Acceptable Use Policy and the ICT3 E-Safety Policy (Students).
+- 8.1 Students are responsible for: - Using the Trust digital technology systems in accordance with the Trust's HR5 ICT Acceptable Use Policy and the ICT3 Online Safety Policy (Students).

-8 The role of Parents/Carers
+9 The role of Parents/Carers

-Parents/Carers play a crucial role in ensuring that their children understand the need to use the internet/mobile devices in an appropriate way.
-Each Academy will take every opportunity to help parents/carers understand these issues through parents' evenings, newsletters, letters, pages on the Academy website and information about national/local esafety campaigns and literature.
-Parents/carers will be encouraged to support the Academies in promoting good e-safety practice and to follow guidelines on the appropriate use of:

-- Digital and video images taken at Academy events (please see Section 15). - Access to parents/carers' sections of the website/Virtual Learning Environment and online student records. - Their children's personal devices in the Academies (where this is allowed).
+- 9.1 Parents/Carers play a crucial role in ensuring that their children understand the need to use the internet/mobile devices in an appropriate way.
+Each Academy will take every opportunity to help parents/carers understand these issues through parents' evenings, newsletters, letters, pages on the Academy website and information about national/local online safety campaigns and literature.
+Parents/carers will be encouraged to support the Academies in promoting good online safety practice and to follow guidelines on the appropriate use of: - Digital and video images taken at Academy events (please see Section 15). - Access to parents/carers' sections of the website/Virtual Learning Environment and online student records. - Their children's personal devices in the Academies (where allowed).

-9 Community Users
+10 Community Users

-Community Users who access Academy systems/websites/Virtual Learning Environment as part of the wider Federation provision will be expected to read HR5 ICT Acceptable Use Policy before they log in to any network resources.
-A warning appears on screen for all new users for this and the policy is available externally on the Trust's website.
+10.1 Community Users who access Academy systems/websites/Virtual Learning Environment as part of the wider Federation provision are expected to read HR5 ICT Acceptable Use Policy before they log in to any network resources.
+A reminder appears on screen for all new users for this and the policy is available externally on the Trust's website.

-10 Governors
+11 Governors